 The need for an exceptionally large roof of more than 100,000 SF also created major challenges.
 Local hurricane requirements specify that roofs must be designed and built to withstand 145 mph hurricane winds and to shed massive amounts of rain water.
 The roof was fabricated and installed in single, almost 120-foot lengths.
 This created a design solution that handled the volume of water and kept the building water-tight.

 Early in the construction phase, the Pensacola area secured a devastating blow from Hurricane Katrina.
 The construction market changed immediately.
 Subcontractors abandoned the construction site for emergency repair work and more lucrative opportunities.
 The design-build team re-evaluated every aspect of the project to remain on schedule and budget.
-The design-build team self-performed concrete work, as virtually no subcontractors were available.
-Heery’s Safety Plan includes hurricane preparedness, which allowed us to manage the impact of the hurricane in an occupied facility during construction.
+Heery’s Safety Plan includes hurricane preparedness, which allowed the team to manage the impact of the hurricane in an occupied facility during construction.